momentum-mod/docs/_posts/guides/2021-12-21-guide_gamemode-info-surf.md

 ## What is Surf?

-Surf is a very popular gamemode that derives from the same source bug as bhop and ahop.
-Even thought it came from a bug it became one of the most popular minigames on games like cs:s cs:go team fortress 2 etc.
+Surf is a very popular gamemode that comes from increasing sv_airaccelerate to give better air control.
+It quickly became one of the most popular gamemodes on games like cs:s, cs:go, team fortress 2 etc.

 ## History of Surf